 I had no need for a red skirt, but it fit perfectly and appeared to have been part of a costume at some point in time, so the orphaned piece came home with me and has been hidden away in a closet ever since.

 Until a few weekends ago, when I found pieces at an estate sale that looked like they might have a Bohemian influence: a lacy shirt with no sleeves that seemed to be an unfinished project; an almost sheer piece of fabric that, again, was likely a sewing project left undone, and bits and pieces of ribbon.

-Stashes of lace and a black scarf that I already had at home were fashioned into a collar, white fabric I bought during my days as a color guard instructor for a never-made flag were turned into sleeves for the sleeveless blouse and the belt of a gown bought at another estate sale became a head scarf.
+Stashes of lace and a black scarf that I already had at home were fashioned into a collar, white fabric I bought during my days as a color guard instructor for a never-made flag were turned into sleeves for the sleeveless blouse and the sash of a gown bought at another estate sale became a head scarf.